Optimization of GNN Training Through Half-precision: Mixed-Precision GNN Training: Analysis, Related Works, and Overview

-Some prior float-based GNN works have fused the degree-norm with {SpMMv}.
-However, our analysis shows that such approaches are not helpful because they also do degree-norm scaling after the reduction, hence they cannot protect against overflow in half-precision computation.
 Kindly note that if one uses the left degree-norm, there will be no overflow.
-However, during backward computation, the degree-norm happens after SpMMv where it is likely to overflow.
+However, during backward computation, the degree-norm happens after SpMMv (right), where it is likely to overflow.

 \textbf{GIN.} GIN has many variations, we focus on two variations. a) In the most common version, there is no stabilization operation like the degree-norm discussed for GCN.
-Therefore, there is no method to protect against the value overflow if one uses half-precision. b) DGL offers a few additional reduction operations in addition to the `sum' for the SpMM operation in GIN.
-One of those options is `mean' which is the same as SpMM followed by degree-norm as discussed in GCN.
-However, this option exists only in DGL and is implemented the same way as GCN, i.e., the degree-norm is called after \emph{SpMM} for forward computation.
+Therefore, there is no method to protect against the value overflow if one uses half-precision. b) DGL offers a few additional reduction operations in addition to the `\textit{sum}' for the SpMM operation in GIN.
+One of those options is `\textit{mean}' reduction, which is the same as SpMM followed by degree-norm as discussed in GCN.
+However, this DGL option is implemented the same way as GCN, i.e., the degree-norm is called after \emph{SpMM} for forward computation.
 Consequently, this version of GIN is susceptible to the same overflow issue as GCN, while GIN implemented by other float-based GNN systems would always overflow.